Are you and your spouse equal partners in your relationship? Or, has one of you become more of a parent to the other?

 Still, you may not be convinced that this type of spousal relationship is such a big deal.
 You may ask, “ what’s so wrong with it?”
 Let’s consider the possible long-term problems:

-- Relationship dissatisfaction: In truth, a parent-child dynamic may not be a significant issue until it defines who you are in your relationship.
+- Relationship dissatisfaction: In truth, a parent-child dynamic may not be a major issue until it defines who you are in your relationship.
 In time, you may feel confined and discontent if you find yourself unwilling to play the part of a child or parent anymore.

-- Relationship breakdown: When you continue living out this type of power imbalance in your relationship system it has the potential to destroy the entire system.
+- Relationship breakdown: When you continue living out this type of power imbalance in your relationship, it has the potential to destroy the entire system.
 If no effort is made to achieve balance, the parent-child dynamic will likely come between you.
 The result?
 Soon you may both be dealing with piles of resentments and unmet needs.

 So, what can you do about the thought processes and behavior that have landed you here?
 Consider the following strategies for pulling out of this vicious cycle: